-Cathy attended City Laser Clinic for a free initial pigmentation removal consultation.
+Cathy attended City Laser Clinic for an initial pigmentation removal consultation.
 Cathy had very noticeable Melasma (hormonal pigmentation) on her face having had the lesions on her upper cheeks and forehead for many years, Cathy advised me that they had become darker during her recent pregnancy and had not faded.

 We had discussed her situation during the phone call when she made the pigmentation appointment, and since we always seek a medical clearance before treating skin lesions of this nature I had asked Cathy to consult her General Medical Practitioner and obtain a referral to a Specialist Dermatologist for a Medical Clearance.

 Speaking to Cathy, we certainly appreciated the distress and embarrassment that her Melasma was causing her, and having reviewed Cathy’s skin type and the medical report we were able to develop a Melasma removal treatment program with her.
 We were cautious to ensure that Cathy understood that results are individual and that she accepted and truly understood that because of the nature of melasma the result cannot be guaranteed.

 At City Laser Clinic, we are also careful to discuss other methods of treating skin pigmentations such as MELASMA so that our clients can assess the risks and benefits of Laser treatment and alternate methods of treatment.

 Cathy understood the potential benefits and limitations of the Laser therapy and we were assured that she understood the situation, and we commenced a laser treatment program of 10 weekly treatments with MedLite Q-switched 1064nm Nd:Yag.

 Cathy was initially disappointed by the laser treatments, but persevered and after four laser treatments started to notice significant reduction in the Melasma pigmentation, and at the conclusion of the ten weeks of weekly treatment Cathy was confident to continue with maintenance laser treatments every 8 weeks.